artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 - Native side: Probably one person making XCTest, one person trying to get some improvements in Xcode each year

 - JS side: Instant, can run at the same time as your app
-- Native side: Requires stopping your app, running tests, then restarting the work
+- Native side: Requires stopping your app, running tests, then restarting your work

 We had a few native tests, but very quickly we stopped running them.